How Do I Know If I’m Depressed? Common Signs of Depression

 “Perhaps I’m overreacting.”

-Depression Does Not Always Feel Like Extreme Sadness
+Depression Does Not Always Look Like Extreme Sadness

 emotional numbness